AhmedHessain/starter/README.md

 # Express API Tour Project

 This project is a comprehensive tour application built using modern back-end technologies, including **Node.js**, **Express**, **MongoDB**, and **Mongoose**.
-Developed as part of an online course by Maximilian, this project serves as a real-world example of creating a fully functional RESTful API and a server-side rendered website.
+Developed as part of an online course by Jonas Schmedtmann, this project serves as a real-world example of creating a fully functional RESTful API and a server-side rendered website.

 ## Features